axibase/arduino/dataTransmission/README.md

 series e:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx m:millis=304.52
 "TEST ALERT!"
 ```
-You can monitor the data using the created portal.
+You can monitor the data using the visualization portal that you created.
 Which can be found in the Portals dropdown list located on the main menu in ATSD.

-##Sensors
+##DHT11 Sensor
 Connect your DHT11 sensor to your Arduino device as displayed on the following image:

 ![dht11](https://github.com/axibase/arduino/blob/master/dataTransmission/images/dht11.png)